bihorac-LAB/Exposome/Tools/SDOH/Users/User manual.md

 This guide outlines the steps required to prepare input data for linking Social Determinants of Health (SDOH) using geographic information.
 The Census Tract (FIPS 11 code) is the key geographic identifier used to connect data to the SDOH database.
 Step 1 is used to prepare the information for generating FIPS11 code, and step 2 is to generate FIPS code using toolkit.
 Users need to prepare only **ONE** of the following data types for each encounter: address, coordinates, or census tract information.

 ### Option 1.
 Address information
-#### Prepare a CSV file with formatted address data using one of the following acceptable formats:
+#### Prepare a folder to save some CSV files with formatted address data using one of the following acceptable formats:
 #### Format A: Single Column Address
 - **Column**: `address`
 - **Example**: